 So how does daydreaming feed the mind?
 Positive daydreaming replenishes our mental stamina.
 It strengthens our ability to cope with a reality in conflict with our core values.
 It allows us to construct a future that fulfills hidden desires.
 It can deepen the bond we have with loved ones.
 Research confirms that daydreaming allows our so-called left/right brain functions to merge, balancing our thought processes with empathetic analysis.
 It allows us to penetrate the superficial tasks that make up our daily lives, providing us with insight into our motivations.

-Anyone who has taken up the challenge of meditation knows how difficult it is to quell the inner babble that often finds its way into idle dinner conversation.
+Anyone who has taken up the challenge of meditation knows how difficult it is to quell the inner babble.
 Maybe the goal shouldn’t be to arrest the daydream and silence the mind.
-Maybe we should just enjoy the chit-chat that comes with each meal.
+Maybe we should just enjoy the chit-chat.